-Online sports betting is the most popular option for bettors in the state, but there is a long list of retail sportsbooks available as well.
+Online sportsbooks are the most popular option for bettors in the state, but there is a long list of retail books available as well.
 Sportsbooks are given plenty of freedom when it comes to betting markets and betting options, and that is a huge win for sports bettors.

-With such a competitive market, sportsbooks offer some nice bonuses and promotions to both new and existing customers.
-The Indiana sports betting scene features some of the top names in the industry, with more set to launch in 2021 and beyond.
+With such a competitive market, most Indiana online sportsbooks offer some nice bonuses and promotions to both new and existing customers.
+The sports betting scene here includes some of the top names in the industry, with more set to launch throughout 2023.
+Also consider the state-sponsored platform, BetIndiana.

-It took just over 10 months for the state to go over the $1 billion mark in total sports betting handle, and things have not slowed down since hitting that achievement.
+It took just over 10 months after the launch of Indiana sports betting in late 2019 to crack the $1 billion mark in total wagering handle, and things have not slowed down since hitting that achievement.

-IN online sports betting accounted for over 85 percent of all of the wagers in November 2020, and that has been a common trend established in the market.
+IN online sportsbooks accounted for over 85 percent of all of the wagers in that month.
+This has been a common trend established in the markets of many states.Jump to

 Finding a sportsbook in Indiana is not a difficult task as there are a number of great options available.
-Indiana has a strong casino industry, and those casinos were given the chance to offer retail sportsbooks at their location.
+Indiana casinos are a strong industry, and those casinos were given the chance to offer retail sportsbooks at their location.

 At the end of 2020, there were 10 Indiana online sports betting options, and all of those online sportsbooks have some sort of mobile app as well.
 The mobile app can be downloaded on both Android and iOS devices.